Consensys/doc.tessera/docs/Reference/SampleConfiguration.md

 ## `alwaysSendTo`

-List of public keys to include as recipients for every transaction sent through the node.
+Comma-separated list of public keys to include as recipients for every transaction sent through the node.
 This allows you to configure a node that is sent a copy of every transaction, even if it is not specified as a party to the transaction.

 This could be used, for example, to send a copy of every transaction to a node for audit purposes.
 Specify the public keys to forward transactions to, and these will be